-Objective 6 Develop a Develop a positive working culture Lead Executive Damian N Damian McGuinness, Director of People and Culture Lead Assurance Scrutiny People a People and Culture Committee Lead Executive's Assurance statement Assured □ F artially A Assured ⊠ No ot Assured Maintain a coherent and co-ordinated structure and approach to succession planning, organisational development and leadership development Ensuring a workforce that is engaged with what the Trust is seeking to achieve - embedded within our revised Trust values Ensure staff are being supported in their career development and to maintain competencies and training ensuring a positive "well-led" CQC domain & staff engagement score.
-Indicators/milestones Description Oversight Q1 Q2 ed new Values and Q3 Q4 Co-design, launch and embed a new set of Trust values and behaviours Director of People and Culture Behaviours will be socialised at the Leadership Masterclasses in May and Launched Behaviours in the Trust documents, emails, promotional materials and Trust inductions.
+Objective 6 Develop a Develop a positive working culture Lead Executive Damian N Damian McGuinness, Director of People and Culture Lead Assurance Scrutiny People ar nd Cult ure Committee Lead Executive's Assurance statement Assured D Partially Assured N Maintain a coherent and co-ordinated structure and approach to succession planning, organisational development and leadership development Ensuring a workforce that is engaged with what the Trust is seeking to achieve - embedded within our revised Trust values Ensure staff are being supported in their career development and to maintain competencies and training ensuring a positive "well-led" CQC domain & staff engagement score.
+Given current and persistent pressures on the workforce the committee can only be partially assured until there is evidence of further delivery against the workforce plan Indicators/milestones Description Oversight Q1 Q2 Q3 Q4 Co-design, launch and embed a new set of Trust values and behaviours Director of People and Culture Behaviours will beBesocialised at thedoLeadership Masterclassespr Behav docur promo ed new Values and viours in the Trust nents, emails, otional materials and inductions.
 Monitor changes in behaviour as a result of new values.
 Use staff survey, questionnaires and focus groups to measure effectiveness of new values and behaviours.
 RAG RAG RAG RAG Improve our performance in the NHS staff survey, including the percentage of staff who recommend our Trust as a place to work.
-Director of People and Culture Key themes from 2021/22 Staff Survey have been captured in our Cultural Transformation Programme.
-600 line managers to undergo training to reset Trust values and model expected behaviours.
-Re-engage with Staff Survey Champions and work with LGMS to agree top three priorities.
-EDI/OD tea to provide local support and training. npions and work with S to agree top three ties.
-EDI/OD tea to de local support and Introduction of local staff survey engagement tool monitor and address and shortfalls results.
-Remains same RAG RAG RAG RAG
+Director of People and Culture Transformation Programme.
+600 line managers to undergo Charr LGMS priorit ngage with Staff Survey ppions and work with S to agree top three ies.
+EDI/OD tea to de local support and ng. survey e tion of local staff engagement tool - and address and s results. last yea 2022 staff survey Remains same as r - 45% of staff hending LAS as a work.
+RAG RAG RAG RAG

-Improve the quality and effectiveness of our appraisals, recruitment process and managing inappropriate behaviours in colleagues Revised process for appraisals, recruitment and expected behaviour will be socialised at the Leadership Masterclasses in May and launched across the Trust in June 22.
-Embed new tools in Trust policies and training materials.
-Monitor changes in behaviour as a result of new processes / behaviours. hub and q with focus survey, resolution uestionnaires groups to effectiveness.
-RAG RAG Create pathways to enable career progression for staff in every part of the organisation Director of People and Culture Networks and Unions to group y progra ew Culture working will oversee a Talent mme, which will e Career Pathways.
-Pilot Career Programme. more wide Use staff questionn groups to aire and focus measures ess of the career RAG RAG RAG RAG
+Improve the quality and effectiveness of our appraisals, recruitment process and managing inappropriate behaviours in colleagues Director of People and Culture ople and Leadership Masterclasses policies and training materials.
+Monitor changes in behaviour as a result of new processes / behaviours.
+Use staff survey, resolution hub and questionnaires with focus groups to measure effectiveness.
+RAG RAG Create pathways to enable career progression for staff in every part of the organisation Director of People and Culture Stakeholders including group progra ew Culture working will oversee a Talent mme, which will e Career Pathways.
+Pilot Career / Programme. more wide Use staff questionn groups to aire and focus measures ess of the career RAG RAG RAG RAG

-Current Risk 6A: IF we do not improve our staff culture and survey engagement scores THEN staff will be arguably feel less engaged, potentially LEADING TO poorer patient care.
+BAF Risk 6AObjective 6Current Risk 6A: IF we do not improve our staff culture and survey engagement scores THEN staff will be arguably feel less engaged, potentially LEADING TO poorer patient care.
 Caused in the main by operational pressures & associated burnout